Max Browne: College career

+USC

+2013 season

 On April 4, 2012, Browne committed to play football at the University of Southern California.
 He selected USC as his college destination over Oklahoma, Washington, and Alabama.
 In 2013, Browne was redshirted as a true freshman, after failing to beat out Cody Kessler and Max Wittek for the starting quarterback job.
 Head coach Lane Kiffin eventually named Kessler the starting quarterback in the fall.

+2014 season

 In 2014, after Steve Sarkisian took over as head coach, Browne again lost the starting quarterback battle to Kessler, who was named the starting quarterback during spring practice.

+2015 season

 In 2015, Browne was once again the backup to Kessler.
 With Kessler's departure to the NFL Draft after the 2015 season, Browne was the presumptive starter going into spring practice in 2016.
 Instead, he faced a stiff challenge from redshirt freshman Sam Darnold.
 On August 20, 2016, Browne was officially named the starting quarterback by head coach Clay Helton.

+2016 season

 Browne started his first game as a Trojan quarterback in a 52–6 loss to Alabama on September 3.
 On September 19, Browne was replaced by Sam Darnold as starting quarterback, a move that prompted speculation that the redshirt junior would transfer at the end of the season to take advantage of his status as a graduate student to start immediately with a new team.

+Pittsburgh

+2017 season

-He eventually transferred to the University of Pittsburgh.
+Browne eventually transferred to the University of Pittsburgh.
 At Pitt, Browne had a successful spring, being voted Captain and earning the starting quarterback job.
-However, after starting the first three games of the season and going 1-2 (beating Youngstown State but losing to both Penn State and Oklahoma State), Browne was replaced by redshirt sophomore Ben DiNucci.
-DiNucci went 12-19 with 1 touchdown in the Panthers next game, but the Panthers lost their third game of the season to Georgia Tech, 17-35.
+However, after starting the first three games of the season and going 1–2 (beating Youngstown State but losing to both Penn State and Oklahoma State), Browne was replaced by redshirt sophomore Ben DiNucci.
+DiNucci went 12–19 with 1 touchdown in the Panthers next game, but the Panthers lost their third game of the season to Georgia Tech, 35–17.
 Browne was then given another shot to spark this offense for their game versus Rice and he did just that.
-Throwing for 410 yards, 28-32 (88% completion/attempts), and four touchdowns, the Panthers won 42-10.
+Throwing for 410 yards, 28–32 (88% completion/attempts), and four touchdowns, the Panthers won 42–10.

 On October 7, 2017, Browne suffered a shoulder injury on a sack during the game against Syracuse.
 It was later revealed that the injury required surgery and Browne would miss the rest of the season.

 College statistics

+Professional career

+Browne was not signed by a National Football League team after his college career ended.
+In December 2018, he attended a tryout with the Pittsburgh Steelers but was not offered a contract.

 Broadcasting career

-Browne was not signed by a National Football League team after his college career ended; in December 2018, he attended a tryout with the Pittsburgh Steelers but was not offered a contract.
 During the 2018 college football season, he began analyzing Pac-12 Conference teams on YouTube with hopes of becoming a television color commentator.

 In 2019, he became a pre- and post-game analyst for USC on KABC (AM), while also working as a contributor for TrojanSports.com.
+Browne later began calling games for CW Sports before joining ESPN in 2025.